The Double Your Sustainability Blog

 The Answer is a series that provides no-fluff answers to your most pressing EcoVadis questions.
 We tackle one topic head-on to give you the clarity you need to move forward.

-A lower-than-expected score is frustrating, especially after a long submission process.
+A lower-than-expected EcoVadis score is frustrating, especially after a long submission process.
 Treat the first 48 hours as a triage window.
 Capture the facts, understand the timing, and separate quick correction or clarification questions from the longer reassessment work.

 Under EcoVadis' 2026 scorecard pre-publication update, scorecard results are visible only to the rated company for two business days before they are published to the network.
 During that window, companies can report factual errors.
 EcoVadis also states that the scorecard will automatically publish after the two-day period, even if a factual-error review is still underway.